-Subhash Chandra Bose was born on 23 January, 1897 in Cuttack (Orissa) to Janakinath Bose and Prabhavati Devi.
-Janakinath Bose was one of the successful lawyer in Cuttack and received the title of “Rai Bahadur”.
-He, later became a member of the Bengal Legislative Council.
+Subhash Chandra Bose was born on 23 January 1897 in Cuttack (Orissa) to Janakinath Bose and Prabhavati Devi.
+Janakinath Bose was one of the successful lawyers in Cuttack and received the title of “Rai Bahadur”.
+He later became a member of the Bengal Legislative Council.
 Subhash Chandra Bose was a very intelligent and sincere student but never had much interest in sports.
 He passed his B.A. in Philosophy from the Presidency College in Calcutta.
 He was strongly influenced by Swami Vivekananda’s teachings and was known for his patriotic zeal as a student.
-He also adored Vivekananda as his spiritual Guru and was deeply influenced by Bhagvad Geeta.
+He also adored Vivekananda as his spiritual Guru and was deeply influenced by Bhagavad Geeta.
 He felt India needed spiritual essence.

 Bose decided to take revenge, after reading so many incidents about the exploitation of the fellow Indians by the British.
 In 1916, Subhash reportedly beat and thrashed one of his British teachers E F Otten.
 The professor made a racist remark against the Indian students.
 As a result, Bose was expelled from the Presidency College and banished from Calcutta University.
 The incident brought Subhash in the list of rebel-Indians.
 In December 1921, Bose was arrested and imprisoned for organizing a boycott of the celebrations to mark the Prince of Wales’s visit to India.